oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 In this example, you would examine applications on ``cjlinux`` and make them set ``cclass``.

-When connecting to Oracle Autonomous Database on shared infrastructure (ADB-S), the ``V$CPOOL_CONN_INFO`` view can be used to track the number of connection hits and misses to show the pool efficiency.
+When connecting to Oracle Autonomous Database on Shared Infrastructure (ADB-S), the V$CPOOL_CONN_INFO view can be used to track the number of connection hits and misses to show the pool efficiency.

 .. _implicitconnpool: